jindrichmynarz/dissertation/parts/sparql.md

 However, probabilistic sum requires aggregation by multiplication, which cannot be implemented directly in SPARQL since it lacks an operator to multiply grouped bindings.
 Therefore, we implemented this aggregation function via post-processing of SPARQL results.
 Eventually, since the difference on the evaluated metrics between probabilistic sum and summation ($a + b$)    turned out to be statistically insignificant, we opted for summation, which can be computed in SPARQL and is       marginally faster.
+A side effect of this implementation is that the match scores in the matchmaker are not normalized.

 <!-- Optimization -->